elgomatm/Sneaker-Bot/README.md

 # Sneaker-Bot
-Sneaker bot created over the summer to see if I could create a bot that could automatically buy shoes for me the moment the shoes release.
+An innovative prooject developed during the summer months to explore the capabilities of automated purchasing.
+My program is designed to streamline the process of purchasing highly coveted shoes that enables users to make purchases the moment shoes are released.
+With Sneaker-Bot, you'll be able to experience a highly advanced and efficient approach to online shopping, providing convenience and ease-of-use.